2.4 – Experimental Design and rise of statistics in medical research

 Introduction

-We were in the fifth month after WHO had declared the Covid-19 pandemic when I last updated this page.
-If you followed the news at that time you would know of the appeal from some (including the then-President of the United States) for use of hydroxychloroquine, an anti-parasite drug, as prophylactic or treatment for active Covid-19 infection (cf. Liu et al 2020).
+I last updated this page in the fifth month after WHO had declared the Covid-19 pandemic.
+If you followed the news at that time you would know of the appeal from some (including the then-President of the United States, Boseley 2020), for use of an anti-parasite drug, hydroxychloroquine, as prophylactic or treatment for active Covid-19 infection (cf. Liu et al 2020).
 The FDA as well as other institutions advised against use, in part because experimental design concerns were raised for early studies (Kupferschmidt, 2020).

-We will spend some time later in the semester with experimental design (Chapter 5), but we can start here.
-For a number of reasons the Randomized Control Trial or RCT — experimental, prospective, double-blind clinical trial with random selection of subjects from a reference population and random assignment of subjects to a treatment group or an appropriate placebo treatment control group — is considered the gold standard for producing knowledge (Kaptchuk 2001).
+We will spend some time later on statistical aspects of experimental design (Chapter 5), but we start here with Randomized Control Trials, or RCT, as a model for our discussion of experimental studies.
+For a number of reasons the RCT — experimental, prospective, double-blind clinical trial with random selection of subjects from a reference population and random assignment of subjects to a treatment group or an appropriate placebo treatment control group — is considered the “gold standard” for producing knowledge (Kaptchuk 2001, Hairton and Locascio 2018).
+The RCT we recognize today owes its beginning to the 1948 studies on streptomycin use to treat tuberculosis (British Medical Research Council 1948), but of course, the foundations of RCT and experimental design in general, go back much earlier than that date (Chalmers 2011, Hairton and Locascio 2018).

 In contrast, observational studies are those in which treatments arise by acts of nature.
 In both experiments and observational studies, there can be treatment and control groups; the distinction between the types of studies is how assignment of subjects to treatments were affected.
 Observational studies generally are retrospective studies — the outcome has already occurred, the researcher follows up to identify differences among the groups that may account for different outcomes.
 Examples of observational, retrospective study designs include cross-sectional and case control; cohort studies are prospective studies.
 Observational studies are discussed further in Chapter 5.4 – Clinical trials.